CSF cell count and differential cell count

-A lumbar puncture usually takes less than 30 minutes and is performed by a physician specially trained to safely collect CSF.
+A lumbar puncture usually takes less than 30 minutes and is performed by a doctor specially trained to safely collect CSF.

 CSF is usually withdrawn from the lower back area.
-It is very important to remain completely still to avoid incorrect needle placement or trauma to the spine.
+It’s very important to remain completely still to avoid incorrect needle placement or trauma to the spine.
 If you think you will have trouble staying still, tell your doctor in advance.

 You will either be seated with your spine curled forward or lie on your side with your spine curved and your knees drawn up to your chest.
 Curving the spine allows the doctor to find ample space to insert a thin spinal needle between the bones in the lower back (vertebrae).
 Sometimes fluoroscopy (X-ray) is used to guide the needle safely between the vertebrae.